Emotional Intelligence Coaching Certification (EICC)

 Time Commitment & Investment

-A value of $11,250 when purchased separately.
+A value of $15,500 when purchased separately.

 FAQs

-EICC Now Offers a Remote Residency
+EICC Now Offers the Option of A Remote Residency

 We Rebranded the Name of Our Company

-While we are the same legal entity, we rebranded from Goleman EI to Beyond EI (BEI) last year coinciding with the release of our CEO’s new book, Beyond Emotional Intelligence, which captures the heart of our embodied approach to EI; hence the acronym, BEI.
+While we are the same legal entity, we rebranded from Goleman EI to Beyond EI (BEI) in 2021, coinciding with the release of our CEO’s new book, Beyond Emotional Intelligence, which captures the heart of our embodied approach to EI; hence the acronym, BEI.
 Despite our decision to move away from using the Goleman brand, we remain deeply grateful to Daniel Goleman for his significant contribution to the field of Emotional Intelligence and for allowing our programs a chance to get off the ground through the initial licensing of his brand.

 Since that time, much has evolved in the study and practice of EI, starting with our collective understanding of how emotions work at a brain and body level.
 Our work at BEI has naturally pivoted to keep pace with the latest neuroscience research and include new tools, methods, and practices that allow us to embody what it means to be emotionally intelligent.
 To that end, the curriculum of the online portion of the EICC program has been updated and refreshed to account for the implications of these insights.
 Additionally, the ICF portions of the program have been updated to reflect the latest ICF coaching rubric.